 Just two days later, the Times reports on a Royal Navy submariner who gathered secret material, including cryptographic software, to pass to a foreign government; presumably, the Royal Navy thought its data was secure.

-So there we have it: your data is safe with us – until someone disgruntled, nosy, good at cracking passwords, politically motivated, susceptible to cash inducement or a combination of the above, with access to a ‘secure’ system, decides otherwise.
+So there we have it: your data is safe with us – until a nosy, disgruntled, politically motivated, password-holding individual susceptible to cash inducement with access to a ‘secure’ system, decides otherwise.

 After more than 30 years in and around IT, it seems clear: genuinely secure systems are few and far between; it’s not the IT infrastructure that’s the problem, it’s people.